Current 2022-2023 Travel Schedule

-The Delaware Soccer Club is a member of the Buffalo Western New York Junior Soccer League, BWNYJSL.
-This league is a collection of soccer clubs from towns in the Buffalo and Western New York area.
-Our Travel teams compete, for example, against teams from Kenmore, Clarence, East Aurora, Hamburg, Amherst, Wilson, Grand Island, West Seneca and Orchard Park.
-Even though it’s called "Travel" soccer, the longest drive to an away game will not take more than 40 minutes.
+Delaware Soccer Club has numerous Premier and Travel Teams competing in various leagues and championships at various levels, including the Great Lakes Alliance, Thruway League, Champions League, State Cup, and Buffalo Western New York Junior Soccer League (BWNYJSL).
+The majority of teams compete in the BWNYJSL, a collection of soccer clubs from towns in the Buffalo and Western New York area, such as Kenmore, Clarence, East Aurora, Hamburg, Amherst, Wilson, Grand Island, West Seneca and Orchard Park.
+Even though it’s called "Travel" soccer, the longest drive to a BWNYJSL away game is rarely more than 40 minutes.

 DSC Travel Goals